-During the year ended December 31, 2021, financing activities provided \$19.9 million of cash from the sale of common stock under the ATM Agreement (as defined below), after issuance costs.
+During the year ended December 31, 2022, financing activities provided \$75.3 million of cash from sale of common stock in an underwritten public offering, net of issuance costs.

-During the year ended December 31, 2020, financing activities provided \$93.6 million of cash that was the result of proceeds from the sale of common stock of \$75.6 million and capital contributions from related parties prior to the merger with Zafgen of \$18 million.
+During the year ended December 31, 2021, financing activities provided \$19.9 million of cash from the sale of common stock under the Prior ATM Agreement, net of issuance costs.